 Generate early-bound classes for the Organization service

-CrmSvcUtil.exe is a command-line code generation tool for use with Common Data Service.
-This tool generates early-bound .NET Framework classes that represent the entity data model used by Common Data Service.
+CrmSvcUtil is a command-line code generation tool for use with Microsoft Dataverse.
+The tool generates early-bound .NET Framework classes that represent the Entity Data Model (EDM) used by Dataverse.
 The code generation tool (CrmSvcUtil.exe) is distributed as part of the Microsoft.CrmSdk.CoreTools NuGet package.

-For information about downloading the code generation tool (CrmSvcUtil.exe), see Download tools from NuGet.
+For information about downloading the code generation tool, see Download tools from NuGet.

-The CrmSvcUtil.exe tool creates a Microsoft Visual C# or Visual Basic .NET output file that contains strongly-typed classes for entities in your organization.
-This includes custom entities and attributes.
-This output file contains one class for each entity, providing early binding and IntelliSense support in Visual Studio to aid you as you write code.
+The CrmSvcUtil tool creates a Microsoft Visual C# or Visual Basic .NET output file that contains strongly-typed classes for tables in your organization.
+This includes custom tables and columns.
+This output file contains one class derived from Entity for each table, providing early binding and IntelliSense support in Visual Studio to aid you as you write code.
 The generated classes are partial classes that can be extended with custom business logic in separate files.
 You can also create extensions to this tool.
-For more information, see Create Extensions for the Code Generation Tool.
+For more information, see Create extensions for the Code Generation Tool.

 Generate an OrganizationServiceContext class

-The tool can also be used to generate a class derived from the OrganizationServiceContext class that acts as an entity container in the entity data model.
+The tool can also be used to generate a class derived from the OrganizationServiceContext class that acts as an entity container in the EDM.
 This service context provides the facilities for tracking changes and managing identities, concurrency, and relationships.
-This class also exposes a SaveChanges() method that writes inserts, updates, and deletes records in Common Data Service.
+This class also exposes a SaveChanges() method that writes inserts, updates, and deletes table rows in Dataverse.
 For more information, see Use OrganizationServiceContext.

 Use generated classes

-The classes created by the code generation tool are designed to be built into a class library that can be referenced by projects that use Common Data Service.
+The classes created by the code generation tool are designed to be built into a class library that can be referenced by projects that use Dataverse.
 After you have generated the class file using the tool, you should add the file to your Visual Studio project.
 You must also add references to several assemblies that the generated classes are dependent upon.